dmbarbour/wikilon/docs/AwelonLang.md

         [computation](memo)

 The main challenge for effective memoization is precise lookup.
-Irrelevant differences between similar dictionaries should not interfere with this lookup.
-Hence, our lookup might compare not just a representation of the computation, but also a reasonably precise representation for arities and definitions of its dependencies, e.g. via transitive memoization.
-(The acyclic structure of valid Awelon code helps here.)
-However, even imprecise implementations for memoization can be effective and useful in practice.
+Irrelevant differences between very similar dictionaries should not interfere with this lookup.
+Ideally, even comments and basic data plumbing can be excluded.
+Hence, our lookup might operate on a partially optimized representation of the computation that potentially knows about types and arities.
+However, even imprecise implementations of memoization can be effective and useful.
+The sophistication of memoization is left to the runtime.

-To support incremental computing, memoization must be combined with cache-friendly computing patterns.
-Persistent data structures with stowage are especially useful.
+To support incremental computing, memoization must be combined with cache-friendly computing patterns and data structures.
+Persistent data structures leveraging stowage - finger trees, tries - are especially useful.
 For example, if we memoize a computed monoidal value for each node in a persistent tree, computing a slightly different tree could easily reuse most of the memoization effort.

 ## Static Linking

 Consider a redirect, `foo = bar`.
 When we link `foo`, we'll always link `bar`.
 This is due to the lazy evaluation rule: we won't link `foo` unless doing so also results in rewrites other than a trivial inlining of foo's definition.
 Hence, we could skip the intermediate rewrite to word `bar` and simply rewrite to bar's definition.
 Transitively, we can say foo's static link definition is bar's static link definition.

 This isn't limited to redirects.
 Similar analysis can be performed in context of arity annotations and type analysis.
 It is feasible to optimize static link definitions far beyond simple evaluation.

-A `[code](link)` annotation could make static link optimizations explicit.
+Annotations could make static link optimizations explicit and visible in the program.

 ## Optimization